ISO 9001 made simple

 Many of our customers are keen to achieve ISO 9001 accreditation.
 Often their customers say it’s a “must have” before they can do business together.

 Here are 3 questions to ask yourself before seeking accreditation:

-- Are you looking to grow your business and increase capacity?
+- Do you want to grow your business and increase capacity?

 - Are you happy to be subject to external scrutiny of your record keeping and performance management?

-- Are you and your team ready to make some changes to the way you do things?
+- Are you and your team are ready to make some changes to the way they do things?